IDMNYU/CreativeCoding_LadyK/Sketch_1.md

 - creating different shapes in a number of ways - layering, begin/end shape, building shapes with other shapes
 - color
 - opacity
-- layering
+- layering - NOTE ALL THE LAYERS
-- your strategies on creating difficult shapes
+- your strategies on creating difficult shapes - This doesn't mean you must do every complex shape.
+Yet, you must show me how you would tackle such shapes with completion on 1
 - how well your eye sees the many layers of this painting.

 Recommendations: Do not do this in one sitting.
 Take breaks.
 Work on this in several sessions (and not the night before it's due).